hydra3333/Pi4CC/README.md

 ### Install IIS in Windows 10

 Start `Control Panel`,` Programs and Features`,
-link on left `Turn Windows features on or off` and enter Administrator password
+Click on link on left `Turn Windows features on or off` and enter Administrator password
-expand `Internet Information Services`, then
+Expand `Internet Information Services`, then
-tick `World Wide Web Services`
+Tick `World Wide Web Services`
-under `Web Management Tools` tick `IIS Management Console`, tick `IIS Management Scripts and tools`
+Under `Web Management Tools` tick `IIS Management Console`, tick `IIS Management Scripts and tools`
-click OK to install `IIS`
+Click OK to install `IIS`

 ### Configure IIS in Windows 10

-Click Start, type the word `IIS` and see `Internet Information Services (IIS) Manager` appear,
+Click Start, type the word `IIS` and see `Internet Information Services (IIS) Manager` appear, and on the right is the link `Run as Administrator`,
-and on the right is the link `Run as Administrator`, click on it and enter Administrator password.
+Click on it and enter Administrator password.

 On the left, expand the `server name`, then expand `sites`, then expand `Default Web Site`.